lalitnayyar/bawlSupabaseSetup/output.md

     "metadata": {
       "loc": {
         "lines": {
-          "from": 81,
+          "from": 78,
-          "to": 83
+          "to": 80
         }
       }
     }
   },
   {
-    "pageContent": "The turnaround time is roughly 24 hours after submitting your Solo Project for review.
-We'll notify you when your code review is complete in the #code-reviews channel on Discord.\nYou must submit your Solo Project as a scrim to get a code review.", "metadata": {
+    "pageContent": "You must submit your Solo Project as a scrim to get a code review.", "metadata": {
       "loc": {
         "lines": {
-          "from": 83,
+          "from": 81,
-          "to": 84
+          "to": 81
         }
       }
     }